-8.1 Although individual members of the College Community may receive lawful civil court orders in their personal capacities related to discrimination and
+8.1 Although individual members of the College Community may receive lawful civil court orders in their personal capacities related to discrimination and harassment, including orders of protection and "no contact" orders, from local, state, and federal courts, the College is generally not in a position, or

-- 8.2 Members of the College Community with questions about complying with, or who believe other individuals are engaging in violations of, civil court orders on College Property or at College Sponsored Activity, may contact the College Police Department for assistance. - 8.3 When necessary and appropriate to protect the College Community as a whole from specific incidents of Discrimination and Harassment, particularly when public safety is threatened, the College may seek injunctions, orders of protection, or "no contact" orders on behalf of the College itself from local, state, or federal courts. - 8.4 The College itself cannot seek personal orders of protection, "no contact" orders, or other forms of legal relief from local, state, and federal courts on behalf of individual Students, Employees, or other members of the College Community who may be affected by Discrimination or Harassment. - 8.5 The College may, in addition to other Supportive Measures, refer members of the College Community affected by Discrimination and Harassment to low- or no-cost legal services outside the College to assist them with related legal matters, including, but not limited to, seeking or defending against such court orders.
+- legally responsible, to enforce or otherwise take action on civil court orders, unless the College itself is a party to or subject of the same orders. - 8.2 Members of the College Community with questions about complying with, or who believe other individuals are engaging in violations of, civil court orders on College Property or at College Sponsored Activity, may contact the College Police Department for assistance. - 8.3 When necessary and appropriate to protect the College Community as a whole from specific incidents of Discrimination and Harassment, particularly when public safety is threatened, the College may seek injunctions, orders of protection, or "no contact" orders on behalf of the College itself from local, state, or federal courts. - 8.4 The College itself cannot seek personal orders of protection, "no contact" orders, or other forms of legal relief from local, state, and federal courts on behalf of individual Students, Employees, or other members of the College Community who may be affected by Discrimination or Harassment. - 8.5 The College may, in addition to other Supportive Measures, refer members of the College Community affected by Discrimination and Harassment to low- or no-cost legal services outside the College to assist them with related legal matters, including, but not limited to, seeking or defending against such court orders.